hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 ## Optimistic Locking

 CRUD can be configured, on a per table basis, to implement optimistic locking.
-If this is enabled, then CRUD `SELECT` queries get automatically related to CRUD data modification queries (`UPDATE` and `DELETE`) using the VO values.
+If this is enabled, then CRUD `SELECT` queries on the specific table get automatically related to CRUD data modification queries (`UPDATE` and `DELETE`) using the VO values.
 If changes produced by other threads of processed are detected in the row then the data modification query is aborted and an exception is thrown, with the aim of aborting the transaction.

 See [Version Control](../config/tags/version-control-column.md) for details on how to activate this feature.